rust-lang/rust/doc/tutorial/args.md

 first argument, it will see a different value from the one that was passed to it.

-The compiler will insert an implicit copy of `x` in such a case, *except* if `x` contains something mutable, in which case a copy would result in code that behaves differently (if you mutate the copy, `x` stays unchanged).
-That would be bad, so the compiler will disallow such code.
+In such a case, the compiler will insert an implicit copy of `x`, *except* if `x` contains something mutable, in which case a copy would result in code that behaves differently.
+If copying `x` might be expensive (for example, if it holds a vector), the compiler will emit a warning.

-When inserting an implicit copy for something big, the compiler will warn, so that you know that the code is not as efficient as it looks.

 There are even more tricky cases, in which the Rust compiler is forced to pessimistically assume a value will get mutated, even though it is